 First of all, the news of the pregnancy would need to serve as a serious wake-up call to the couple in terms of working on their relationship.
 They both need to realize the enormous responsibility of starting a family and giving new life to a child, and that they will need each other’s help to make it work well.

-Secondly, they would both be willing to get help and put in the effort required to repair the breaches that have occurred in their marriage relationship.
-If they are both willing to admit their faults and weaknesses, and to learn new ways of relating and communicating with each other, then there is hope that the birth their child could bring them joy and fulfilment along with the demands and challenges.
+Secondly, they would both be willing to get help and put in the effort required to repair the breaches that have occurred in their marriage.
+If they are both willing to admit their faults and weaknesses, and to learn new ways of relating and communicating with each other, then there is hope that the birth of their child could bring them joy and fulfilment along with the demands and challenges.

 You need to count the cost and ask yourself whether this is a risk worth taking.
 And cost should be measured not only financially.
 We all know the rising cost of living these days when you take into account food, clothing, housing, and education to name but a few.
 There would also be a cost emotionally and mentally as you find your time and attention absorbed to a very large extent with the baby.